How to Remove a Charge-Off from Your Credit Report

 While these options aren’t as beneficial as getting the charge-off completely removed, it does help your credit scores and future credit applications because the potential lender or credit card issuer sees the account as resolved.
 There are a few different ways this can happen.

-Settled means the charged-off account has been paid but was paid either in collections or for less than the full amount.
+Settled means the charged-off account has been paid, but was paid either in collections or for less than the full amount.
 It may even state on your credit report “Settled for less than the full amount.”
 Paid or closed status implies that the debt was paid in full.
 This is the preferred option if you cannot get the account removed.

 If you can’t pay the full amount at once, you may be able to make regular payments until the obligation is fulfilled.
 You’ll first need to look at your budget before you contact the creditor to determine how much you can pay and when.
 It’s better if you can pay the full balance, but you can work with whatever you can afford.